 An IUA is the amount that you will be financially responsible for when you have a Shareable Need and the Medical Cost Sharing Community will share the rest of the costs back with you.

 How can I sign up?

 Becoming a Member of Knew Health is simple and entirely online.
-Within just a few minutes, you’ll be a part of our flexible, month-to-month Community.
+Within just a few minutes, you’ll be a part of our flexible, month-to-month Community and your Membership will become active on the 1st of the next month.
 No long-term contracts here!

 What is an IUA?